128technology/docs/docs/initialize_u-iso_device.md

   ![SSR Conductor](/img/u-iso8a_initialize_conductor.png)

-2. To initialize a single conductor or the first conductor of an HA pair, enter the following information:
+2. To initialize a standalone conductor, select **STANDALONE**.
+To initialize the first conductor of an HA pair, select **HA NODE 0**.
+Select the address type (DHCP or STATIC).
+If Static is selected, add the static IP address.
+Enter the following information:

-	- Node name: if this is the first node of an HA pair, it must be named `node0`.
-	- Conductor name.
+	- Conductor name
+	- Node IP Address (Static)
+	- Node Gateway (Static)
+	- Interface Name (Static)
+	- DNS Server address(es)
-	- Artifactory username and password.
+	- Artifactory username and password (if available)

-	- Click **ASSOCIATE**.
+	Click **ASSOCIATE**

  ![Conductor Association](/img/u-iso9_define_conductor.png)

 3. The device reboots and comes online as a Conductor.

 4. To initialize the second conductor of an HA Pair:
-	- Enter the name of the second node, typically `node1`.
+	- select **HA NODE 0**
-	- Conductor name.
+	- Conductor name
-	- Artifactory username and password.
+	- Artifactory username and password (if available)
-	- Select the checkboxes for **Existing HA Peer** and **Learn from HA Peer**.
-This will autofill the HA Peer information.

  ![HA Conductor Association](/img/u-iso9a_ha_conductor.png)